-Which Section of the Wall should I Visit?
+Which Section of the Great Wall Should you Visit?

 Take public transportation to and from the wall.
 Starting from Dongzhimen Bus Station take the 916 express bus to the Huairou North Avenue Station.
 It takes about 60-70 minutes.
 Then transfer to bus line h23, h24, h35, or h36 to Mutianyu roundabout.

-Walk to the ticket office and buy your ticket.
-You have the option of only ‘the wall admission’ which is 60 RMB or the ‘wall/cable car combo’ which adds another 120 RMB if you’re riding it round trip.
 Depending on how good of shape you are in will depend on which ticket you buy because the hike up to the wall is pretty strenuous.
-I bought ‘the wall’ ticket because I’m that one friend who always says, “we can walk there!”
+We bought ‘the wall’ ticket because I’m that one friend who always says, “we can walk there!”
 It took about a half hour of straight uphill steps to get to the wall but it beat waiting in line for the cable car for two hours and I always enjoy a good sweat.

 Mutianyu Great Wall is one of the best preserved and best-know Great Wall sections.
 Compared to the popular Badaling section, Mutianyu is a bit steeper.

 On the Great Wall of China

 On this particular day we got rained out before we made it back off the wall.
 We waited out the storm in an old watch tower and ate some snacks and drank a victory beer.
 Since we weren’t on a guided tour we had nothing but time, an experience we wouldn’t of had if we were with a tour group.

 Once the storm blew over, we continued the hike and had the wall all to ourselves!
 To date this is one of my most memorable travel moments!
 The feeling of standing on the Great Wall of China looking from side to side and not seeing anyone but your friends around was priceless.